irebuf/dncs-lab/README.md

 ovs-vsctl add-port switch eth2 tag=170
 ovs-vsctl add-port switch eth3 tag=171
 ```
 These lines add the port to the switch and give a different name to all the port.
-The port has no tag so it's a trunk port instead the other two ports, eth2 and eth3, are tagged with rispectively 170 and 171.
+The port eth1 has no tag so it's a trunk port instead the other two ports, eth2 and eth3, that are tagged with rispectively 170 and 171.
 These tags are necessary to divided the traffic from router-1, that came in in eth1, to host-1-a's VLAN in eth2 or to host-1-b's VLAN through eth3.
 The switch read the tag that router assigned to each packet before send it in eth1.
 ```
 ip link set dev eth1 up
 ip link set dev eth2 up